 - Video has a 5x higher chance of starting virtual conversations than other types of content

-- LinkedIn members spend nearly 3x more time watching sponsored video over regular sponsored posts
+- LinkedIn members spend nearly 3x more time watching a sponsored video over regular sponsored posts

-Furthermore, it seems that video is prioritized in the algorithms, which increases the chance that your video lives longer, get a higher reach and engagement.
+Furthermore, it seems that video is prioritized in the algorithms, increasing the chance your video lives longer, and getting a higher reach and engagement.

 2. Pictures with statistics

-We love statistics – they tell us something concrete, very fast – something that fits into our busy everyday life.
+We love statistics – they tell us something concrete, very fast, which fits into our busy everyday lives.

 You can use statistics from case studies and external studies to catch people’s attention.
-When you have caught their attention, you can try to lead them into your company’s site, to read the article, see the survey the statistics about or maybe relate the statistics to your services.
+When you have caught their attention, try to lead them into your company’s site.

 3. Product launches or improvements

-Keep your followers up to date on your latest news, such as product launches or new services.
-In that way, you give them some kind of exclusivity where they get to know things before others.
+Keep your followers up to date with your latest news, such as product launches or new services.
+That way, you give them exclusivity, where they get to know things before others.

-Don’t be shy to celebrate your company’s success stories and show gratitude to followers and customers for helping you reach your goals.
-The post does not only celebrate your company, but also the employees that are connected to your company.
-In addition, it helps to show future customers and other followers that you are good at the things you are doing.
+Do not be shy to celebrate your company’s success stories and show gratitude to followers and customers for helping you reach your goals.
+The post celebrates not only your company but also the employees who are connected to it.
+This also helps to show future customers and other followers that you are good at the things you are doing.

 5. Show off your employees